Psoas Stretches | Psoas Stretches 1

-In the following psoas stretches you can focus on drawing the lumbar vertebrae back, away from the inguinal ligament as described in the psoas muscle.
+In the following psoas stretches you can focus on drawing the lumbar vertebrae back, away from the inguinal ligament as described in Standing Psoas Stretch.
 This can be espeically effective for stretching the lower fibers of the psoas muscle.

 If you are more concerned with stretching the upper fibers of the psoas major you may find it helps to focus on drawing the back of the kidneys up and back, away from the inguinal creases.